 - Taking a yoga class, going for a massage, or other self-care strategies

-In order to prevent a relapse, you have to learn ways to take care of yourself and manage your stress levels.
+To prevent a relapse, you have to learn ways to take care of yourself and manage your stress levels.
 You can learn relapse prevention strategies through treatment at a drug and alcohol detox center, in 12-step recovery groups, or by working with an individual therapist.
-As you move through the recovery process, you will hear stories from others who are focused on their own sobriety.
+As you move through the recovery process, you will hear stories from others focused on their sobriety.
 You may be introduced to new ways to manage your stress and reduce your emotional response in certain situations.
 Get the support you need when you want to have sober holidays, and you will be able to get through the holidays without a relapse.
 Find ways to stay focused on your sobriety, and you will get through the holidays this year.

 Get Sober for the Holidays This Year